A-F-V/obsidian-arcana/README.md

 **Cataloging and Classifying**

-- Adds 1-4 tags to your note in the frontmatter
+- Adds up to `Max tags to add` new tags to note
-- Only uses tags that are in your vault.
+- Can request that `Only Existing Tags` be considered.
+Otherwise, new tags are allowed as well
+  - Can `Exclude Tags` to be considered from vault (like `flashcards/*`).
+Wild cards allowed.
+  - Can also only show tags that exceed or are equal to `Min Tag Count` to filter uncommon tags.
 - Does not repeat tags used in the note.
+- Can set the `New Tag Style` to: None, Kebab, Camel, Snake and Pascal Case.
+This applies only to tags not already in vault.

 ![](gifs/Darwin.gif)